hammal/quadrature-leapfrog-simulations/README.md

 ./bash_scripts/parallel_simulation.sh
 python psd.py process
 ```
-Note that this requires the [GNU parallel] to be installed, see [Optional install Section.](#optional-optional-install).
+Note that this requires the [GNU parallel] to be installed; see [Optional install](#optional-optional-install) Section.](#optional-optional-install).
 Additionally, for parallel execution, take note of the
 ```python
 simset.concurrent_jobs = 48
 ```
 setting in the [./psd.py](./psd.py) file.

 #### Results
-The script generates a number of csv files and png figures.

-The csv files contains the date used for plotting Fig. 11, using [pgfplots], in the [paper].
+The script generates several CSV files and PNG figures.
+The CSV files contain the date used for plotting Fig. 11, using [pgfplots], in the [paper].
 Specifically,
 - [./csv/psd/psd_8_4](./csv/psd/psd_8_4.csv),
 - [./csv/psd/psd_6_4](./csv/psd/psd_6_4.csv),
 - and [./csv/psd/psd_6_8](./csv/psd/psd_6_8.csv),

 contains the PSD data whereas [./csv/psd/snr_8_4.csv](./csv/psd/snr_8_4.csv), [./csv/psd/snr_6_4.csv](./csv/psd/snr_6_4.csv), and [./csv/psd/snr_6_8.csv](./csv/psd/snr_6_8.csv) correspond to the evaluated SNRs.

 The resulting figures can be found in [./figures/psd/](./figures/psd/) and contains PSD plots, SNR plots, state evolution plots, the final estimate in time-domain, and more.
-Some highligts follow below
+Some highlights follow below

 ##### PSDs
 <img src="./figures/psd/psd_6_8.png" width="512">